2026 Vendor Data Processing Agreement Checklist for Schools

 vendor data processing agreement checklist for schools

-In today’s classrooms, technology is everywhere.
-The average U.S. school district used over 2,500 different EdTech products in a single school year, a number that continues to climb.
-While these tools offer incredible benefits, they also create a complex web of student data privacy concerns.
-With dozens of new state privacy laws enacted since 2013, school leaders are under immense pressure to ensure every vendor handles student information responsibly.
+The average U.S. school district used over 2,500 different EdTech products in a single school year, and that number keeps climbing.
+Each one of those tools potentially touches student data.
+With dozens of new state privacy laws enacted since 2013, school leaders face real pressure to make sure every vendor handles student information the right way.

 The Essential Vendor Data Processing Agreement Checklist for Schools